Boston College Morrissey College of Arts and Sciences

-Morrissey College of Arts & Sciences (MCAS) is the oldest and largest constituent college of Boston College, situated on the university's main campus in Chestnut Hill, Massachusetts.
-Founded in 1863, it offers undergraduate and graduate programs in the humanities, social science, and natural sciences.
+The Boston College Morrissey College of Arts and Sciences (MCAS) is the oldest and largest constituent college of Boston College, situated on the university's main campus in Chestnut Hill, Massachusetts.
+Founded in 1863, it offers undergraduate and graduate programs in the humanities, social sciences, and natural sciences.

 In the tradition of liberal arts education, the college offers 37 programs leading to bachelor's, master's and doctoral degrees.
 Enrollment includes more than 6,000 undergraduate and nearly 800 graduate students.

-Morrissey College has produced many distinguished alumni, including renowned scholars, high-ranking politicians and influential business leaders.
-It is consistently ranked among the best national and Roman Catholic (Jesuit) colleges.